Tndevfactory/Cloud9-SDK/README.md

 If you want to contribute to the Cloud9 SDK and/or open source plugins please go to the online form, fill it out and submit it.

 Happy coding, Cloud9

+//ch ----
+Download and setup Cloud9:

+# Setup and start Cloud9 server
+# (You can get a zip file instead of using git)
+git clone https://github.com/c9/core.git c9sdk
+c9sdk/scripts/install-sdk.sh
+After the server starts successfully, you can stop it with Ctrl-C. Then you can start it with a different workspace:

+node c9sdk/server.js -w ~/my_workspace/
+Visit http://localhost:8181 to see the Cloud9 IDE in your browser.

+If you don't like the self-hosted Cloud9 web-IDE, you can try Orion, Codiad, or Codebox.